tinspham209/shopee-clone/README.md

 - How to use bootstrap v4.4
 - use owl-carousel to make slides of products
 - use isotope for filter product by brand
+- Setup XAMP
+- Setup MySQL myphpadmin
+- Setup PHPStorm for coding and connect to MariaDB
+- how to convert `html` to `php` file
+- connect MySQL to project
+- update unique product from `db` to `html tag`
+- filter in php

 Next Steps: